 Congratulations on achieving your place on the BA Education with Psychology programme.
 I’d like to take this opportunity to welcome you to the University of Bath, and to provide you with some information about the beginning of the semester and the induction programme that has been arranged for you.

-The undergraduate induction programme for new first year students runs from Monday 26 September to Friday 30 September 2016, and the Students’ Union will also be offering a range of social and recreational activities during the week.
+Welcome Week for new first year students runs from Monday 25 September to Friday 29 September, and the Students’ Union will also be offering a range of social and recreational activities during the week.

-On Wednesday 28 September 2016 we will have an introductory meeting for all new students in the Department.
-This will be an opportunity to meet some of our staff and for me to tell you more about the programme.
-All students will be allocated a Personal Tutor, who will be responsible for your pastoral and academic care, and there will be an opportunity to meet your personal tutor later on Wednesday 28 September.
-You will also have a Peer Mentor who is a current student of the University and will be able to share experiences with you and answer any questions you may have about being a student here in Bath (a dedicated Peer Mentor Induction session will take place on Friday 30 September).
+You will also have a Peer Mentor who is a current student of the University and will be able to share experiences with you, and answer any questions you may have about being a student here in Bath (a dedicated Peer Mentor Induction session will take place on Friday 29 September).
 During the week you will receive a large amount of information about the programme and the University, so it will be helpful to bring writing materials with you to take notes as necessary.

-Once you have registered and your computing account has been activated you will be able to access the Department Moodle hub, where you can access Department and programme information.
-There will be an introduction to the Moodle Hub early in Semester 1.
+Once you have registered and your computing account has been activated, you will be able to access the department Moodle hub, where you can access department and programme information.
+You will receive further information about the Moodle hub early in Semester 1.

 There is no need to conduct extensive reading before beginning the course but you may (out of interest) wish to look at the following examples of texts that will be relevant to the programme:

 - Corcoran, T. (Ed.).
 (2014).
 Psychology in Education: Critical Theory-Practice.
 Rotterdam: Sense Publishers